 I hope you all had a lovely Christmas and are looking forward to the New Year.
 Maybe in the New Year, you will want to try something different even inspired to do your own woodworking ideas.
 Lots of benefits of crafting or just the pleasure of making something with your own hands. [no_toc]

 I love woodwork in all its forms, but sometimes dabble with other media.
 Trying to incorporate them into my crafts because it can raise things to new levels.
 Figured woods need nothing to detract from the natural beauty of the wood.
 Burr’s are used as accent pieces on furniture, because of prohibitive cost and stability.
 Burr’s can be made more affordable by using veneer for furniture or making boxes.
-This burr fountain pen complimented by the pens chrome trim.
+This burr fountain pen is complimented by the pens chrome trim.

 Although I would not use it on any segmented designs.
 The plain Cherry of this ballpoint pen made a little more eye-catching with additional turquoise resin.
 Other woodturners such as Sarah Thirlwell use coloured Perspex in new ways, while woodturners such as Andy Coates RPT use colours and artistic effects for some stunning work.